krussll/etsysimplicity/_posts/2019-05-01-best-lawn-bowls-bags.md

 - Style: mini bag
 -Weight: 1.3kg
-- Quote: “Really pleased with the bag.
+> "Really pleased with the bag.
 Much better than the grandad bag we previously had.
 Plenty of room for shoes and bowls”
+>
+> Amazon customer review

 Rating: Best compact bag

 Finally we come to the Taylor Mini.
 This is the smallest and lightest bag on the market.
 With a name like Taylor behind it, you are guaranteed it will be top quality.